awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets-and-rate-controls.md

       1. If you chose to target resources by using tags, then enter the tag key and \(optionally\) the tag value in the fields provided\.
 Choose **Add**\.

-      1. If you want to run an Automation runbook on all instances in the current Amazon Web Services account and AWS Region, then choose **All instances**\.
+      1. If you want to run an Automation runbook on all instances in the current AWS account and AWS Region, then choose **All instances**\.

 1. In the **Input parameters** section, specify the required inputs\.
 Optionally, you can choose an IAM service role from the **AutomationAssumeRole** list\.
 **Note**